Alexey-N-Chernyshov/fvm-substrate-bridge-proposal/proposal.md

 ## Maintenance and Upgrade Plans

 <!-- Specify your team's long-term plans to maintain this software and upgrade it over time. -->
+Github repository will be open and will be maintained by team as a part of [Soramitsu organization](https://github.com/soramitsu).
 Long term maintanance will be provided as FVM updates and new features.
-These include, but are not limited to;
+These include, but are not limited to:
-- Filecoin finalization protocol updates to be used for transaction finalization on substrate.
+- Filecoin finalization protocol updates to be used for transaction finalization on substrate,
-- BEEFY protocol updates.
+- BEEFY protocol updates,
-- Substrate protocol updates.
-- Feature request implementations.
+- Feature requests implementation.
+With the development of FVM infrastracture, new application will arise on Filecoin and they can be integrated into Substrate based networks with our bridge.

 # Team

 ## Team Members

-* Alexey Chernyshov - [LinkedIn](https://www.linkedin.com/in/alexey-chernyshov-029b3912b/) [GitHub](https://github.com/Alexey-N-Chernyshov) - Tech lead,participated in Fuhon - Filecoin C++ implementation.
+* Alexey Chernyshov - [LinkedIn](https://www.linkedin.com/in/alexey-chernyshov-029b3912b/) [GitHub](https://github.com/Alexey-N-Chernyshov) - Tech lead, participated in Fuhon - Filecoin C++ implementation.
 * Vladimir Stepanenko - [LinkedIn](https://www.linkedin.com/in/vovac12/) [GitHub](https://github.com/vovac12) - Substrate pallet developer.
 * Ruslan Tushov - [LinkedIn](https://www.linkedin.com/in/ruslan-tushov-5b4581240/) [GitHub](https://github.com/turuslan) - Cryptographer, filecoin developer, participated in Fuhon - Filecoin C++ implementation.
 * Stefan Popov - [LinkedIn](https://www.linkedin.com/in/stefan-popov-072932170/) [GitHub](https://github.com/stefashkaa) - Frontend developer